Accèder directement au contenu

 A : This is a difficult one, so bear with us...

-– OK, that was easy, so here’s more : normaliens come in two flavours.
+OK, that was easy, so here is more : normaliens come in two flavours.
 Those who joined through the BCPST competition become French civil servants in training, they commit to working for the French public service for ten years and in return they get a salary during their studies.
 They are called normaliens élèves.
 University students who joined through the concours normalien étudiant are called normaliens étudiants.

-– Not lost yet ? Étudiants, be they mastériens or normaliens (but not élèves), can also be boursiers.
+Not lost yet ? Étudiants, be they mastériens or normaliens (but not élèves), can also be boursiers.
 Boursier simply refers to someone who holds a fellowship ("bourse" in French).
 We offer a few dedicated fellowships for our students : M/S, SI, Q-Life, but there are others.

 Q : What do L3, M1, M2 mean ?

-A : In the French university system, the three-year Licence (equivalent to a bachelor’s degree) is followed by a two-year Master [8].
+A : In the French university system, the three-year Licence (equivalent to a Bachelor’s degree) is followed by a two-year Master [8].

 L3 is the third year of Licence, and the third year of university studies.
 The first year of Master (fourth year of university studies) is called M1 and the second year — you guessed it — is called M2.